Kim Kardashian Goes Nearly Naked For Raunchy New Photo Shoot

 The Keeping Up With The Kardashians star has stripped off pretty much all her clothes yet again, this time for a photo shoot to promote her new Cherry Blossom KKW Beauty line.
 Kim shared a behind-the-scenes snap with her 121 million Instagram followers on Monday, in which she’s seen posing nearly nude, as all she had on was a barely-there white thong.

 In the raunchy new picture, the 38-year-old looks almost angelical as she sat on her legs and had her long dark hair cover her busty assets, while still managing to flash some side boob.
 She wore some dramatic dark eye makeup and a nude lip, which contrasted with the white background that contributed even more to the whole heavenly vibe.
-Kim launched the Cherry Blossom collection in September, which included a 10-shade eye shadow palette, three blushes, eight lipsticks, and three lip liners, all in different shades of pinks.
+Kim launched the Cherry Blossom collection in September, which included a 10-shade eyeshadow palette, three blushes, eight lipsticks, and three lip liners, all in different shades of pinks.

 Her new post sent fans into a frenzy, with many showering her with compliments on the comment section.
 It racked almost 2 million likes and more than 9,000 comments in under 12 hours.
 From “stunning,” to “perfect,” “queen,” and “amazing,” Kim’s followers praised her in every way possible.
 “I want your body,” one said, while another complimented her look by saying “lovely hair wow.”